vandercoder/event-master/README.md

 # Event Master

-This a is mock-up website project based on www.eventbrite.com created using Ruby on Rails.
+This is a website project implementation based on www.eventbrite.com created using Ruby on Rails.

 ### Specifications: